oranoran/antlr4-autosuggest-js/README.md

 It's very important for grammar-related features and fixes to be covered by focused, narrow unit tests.
 Each unit test must include a short grammar, an even shorter input text, and an expected list of auto-complete suggestions.
 Unfortunately it's not really possible to write such tests directly in JavaScript, because antlr4's JavaScript engine requires test grammars to have their code generated in advance (i.e., it doesn't provide a runtime grammar interpreter).

 To overcome this limitation and write good tests, we actually start out by coding and testing on the [Java project](https://github.com/oranoran/antlr4-autosuggest/) first.
-In Java, antlr4 *does* offer an interpreter, and therefore unit tests are [pretty neat](https://github.com/oranoran/antlr4-autosuggest/blob/master/src/test/java/com/intigua/antlr4/autosuggest/AutoSuggesterTest.java)!.
+In Java, antlr4 *does* offer an interpreter, and therefore unit tests are [pretty neat](https://github.com/oranoran/antlr4-autosuggest/blob/master/src/test/java/com/intigua/antlr4/autosuggest/AutoSuggesterTest.java)!
 Once the code and tests are ready in Java, we port the tests automatically to JavaScript with code generation, using the [make_js.py](https://github.com/oranoran/antlr4-autosuggest/blob/master/make_js.py) utility.
-The resulting JavaScript code also looks [quite neat](https://github.com/oranoran/antlr4-autosuggest-js/blob/master/spec/generatedTestsFromJava.spec.js), and it's completely auto-generated.
-Once we have failing tests in JavaScript, we manually port the code changes that fix them from Java.
+The resulting JavaScript tests also looks [quite neat](https://github.com/oranoran/antlr4-autosuggest-js/blob/master/spec/generatedTestsFromJava.spec.js) despite being completely auto-generated.
+In the spirit of [TDD](https://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle), once we have failing tests in JavaScript, we manually port the code changes that fix them from Java.

 Credits
 -------